Stay safe but stay busy!: An entertainment update

 Because so many events — local, regional, national and international — have been canceled and/or postponed, we do not have our separate GO Kenosha section today.

-Instead, we offer this update of what we know in the entertainment world, which, we remind you, is changing all the time:
+Instead, we offer this update of local and area events and activities, which, we remind you, is changing all the time:

 Kenosha Area Activity Book